-How much carbohydrate should you eat?
+How much carbohydrates should you eat?
 The amount needed varies from person to person.
 Also important is the distribution of your carbohydrate intake throughout the day in both meals and snacks.
-Your doctor, dietitian, or diabetes educator will decide how much carbohydrate you should have at each meal or snack depending on your weight and height, activity level, age, and any medications you are taking.
+Your doctor, dietitian, or diabetes educator will decide how many carbohydrates you should have at each meal or snack depending on your weight and height, activity level, age, and any medications you are taking.
 The results of tests for blood sugar and cholesterol and triglycerides will also influence your daily carbohydrate count recommendation.

-To keep good control of your blood sugar levels, you will have to learn how to be consistent in the type, amount, and timing of the carbohydrates you eat throughout the day and from day to day.
+To keep good control of your blood sugar levels, you will have to learn how to be consistent in the type, amount, and timing of the carbohydrates you eat throughout the day.
 The two methods that people with diabetes use to keep track of their daily intake of carbohydrates and other nutrients are dietary exchanges and carbohydrate counting (see page 114).